 Metabolizing enzyme genotype and risk for upper aerodigestive tract cancer.
-Article
+Review

 cited authors